 This page outlines our plan for business continuity during the coronavirus pandemic.
 We will update this plan as the situation develops.
-For the latest information, visit this page or follow us on Twitter.
-Our head, Gareth Davies, has written a blog reflecting on what COVID‑19 means for the NAO.
-Latest statement As the UK’s independent […]
+For the latest information on our work to report on the government’s response to the coronavirus pandemic, visit this page or follow us on Twitter.
+Our head, Gareth Davies, has written a blog reflecting […]

 March 17, 2020